offbynull/learn/Biology/input/input.md

 ### Chloroplast

-`{bm} Chloroplast`s are organelle (only plant and algae cells) responsible for photosynthesis. `{bm} Photosynthesis` is the process of taking in light and using it to build sugars from carbon dioxide.
+`{bm} Chloroplast`s are organelle (only plant and algae cells) responsible for photosynthesis.
+Photosynthesis is the process of taking in light and using it to build sugars from water and carbon dioxide.
 Those sugars are then used by the mitochondria to produce energy in a process called cellular respiration.

 ```{img}
 Chloroplast_structure.svg